hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 Since the `bark` method refers to `this` and `bark` belongs to the prototype object, you may think that `this` in `this.weight` refers to the prototype object rather than the object itself (e.g., `maxi` or `biggie`).
 However, that's not how `this` binding works.
 You already know those rules, so take a moment to think about what it means inside the `bark` method.

 When you call a method on an object, JavaScript binds `this` to the object whose method you used to call it.
-If it doesn't find the method in that object, but it does find it in the prototype, that doesn't change the value of `this`. `this` always refers to the original object -- that is, the object used to call the method --even if the method is in the prototype.
+If it doesn't find the method in that object, but it does find it in the prototype, that doesn't change the value of `this`. `this` always refers to the original object -- that is, the object used to call the method -- even if the method is in the prototype.
 If we find the `bark` method in the prototype, `this` references the original dog object, not the prototype.

-A property of interest on a prototype object is the constructor property.
+A property of interest on a prototype object is the `constructor` property.
 For instance:

 ```sh
 Dog.prototype.constructor; // [Function: Dog]